Civilian Conservation Corps Camp

 Today, Lawrence County remains an important part of South Dakota's history and economy.
 It is known for its rich mining heritage and the historic preservation of sites like Mount Moriah Cemetery, which is the final resting place of notable figures such as Wild Bill Hickok and Calamity Jane.
 The county continues to attract visitors from all over the world who are fascinated by its wild west history and breathtaking landscapes.

-This timeline provides a condensed summary of the historical journey of Lawrence County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Lawrence County, South Dakota.

 • 1874: Lawrence County is established, named after John Lawrence, a leading citizen and state legislator.